 Australia is a massive country.
 Flying is the best and fastest way to get from one city to another.
 While there are also buses and trains, it’s only suitable to use them within cities or if the place you are getting to is not far from the city itself.

-The most efficient mode of transportation across the east coast of Australia is through renting a car.
-One-way car rental is commonly used by tourists in Australia.
+The most efficient mode of transportation across Australia is renting a car, especially if you’re planning to visit cities not too far from one another.
+Tourists in Australia commonly use one-way car rentals.
 It is when you rent a car in one state and drop it off in another.

 From Sydney to Adelaide, the price ranges anywhere from $273 to as high as $918, depending on the rental company, car brand, and model.
 This is for the first day.
 However, for the following days, you’ll just have to add smaller amounts to the total bill.